enemonsieur/offis_repo/PROJECTS/Threads Twitter.md

 Thread👇🏿

 MAKE YOUR NOTES FUTURE PROOF
-When you read past notes like (), its often hard to dig out the importance parts.
-This is because most notes aren't future-proof:  their insights are burried as you slowly forget about them.
-They get buried by your other materials and you forget why they were e
+Searching though past notes like () is often a
-Reading through pass notes (highlights, copy paste, links, notes)
+When you read past notes like (highlights, copy paste, links, notes), its often hard to dig out the importance parts.

-In consequence, we tend to avoid revising notes which hinders Those small effort wear you out and make it hard to revise notes.
+This is because most notes aren't future-proof:  their insights get burried in as you slowly forget about them.
-This is a time-consuming activity, and that's why we rarely revise our notes.
+In consequence, we avoid revising notes until we have to publish.

-The solution is to summarize the main points of every snippet you add.
-This takes away the burden of digging the insights out of your notes.
-Making it easy for future-you to search past materials when creating.
+The solution is to summarize the main points of every snippet you add: With just a quick look you can go extract dozens of insights and find what's relevant for you.

 COLLECT IDEAS THAT RESONATE